Stellar initial mass function in the 100-pc solar neighbourhood

-(v). \textit{Distance distribution}: we assume that the stellar volume density in the solar neighbourhood is constant, which means that the number of stars as a function of distance is $\rho(d) \sim d^2$.
+(v). \textit{Distance distribution}: we assume that the stellar volume density in the solar neighbourhood is constant, which means that the radial distance distribution satisfies $p(d) \propto d^2$.
 So we sample from this function to assign a distance to each system.

 (vi). \textit{Projected separations}: With period and mass for each component in a system, we can calculate the physical separation $a_{\mathrm{phy}}$ of the binary in the unit of AU by Kepler's Third Law.
 We then adopt a random binary orientation in the inference to get the projected separation $a_{\mathrm{proj}}$.
 And we simply assume that binaries orbit in circular motion, so the projected distance $a_{\mathrm{proj}}$ will be $a\times \mathrm{sin}i$, where $i$ is the inclination of the orbit plane.
 The system's observed angular distance is consequently